 A grand opening for the new community garden at Riverhills Park was held with the Temple Terrace Chamber of Commerce in October of 2012.
 The Temple Terrace Preservation Society nurtured the young organization with financial and banking assistance.
 Graphic designer extraordinaire Tim Lancaster donated the design for the community garden logo and the TT Farm2School logo.
 And the group received guidance in setting up a community garden from Kitty Wallace of Tampa Heights Community Garden and Robin Milcowitz of Seminole Heights Community Garden.

 In the spring of 2012, Greco school principal Yinka Alege invited the group to set up a second community garden in the back schoolyard adjacent to the running track on the south side of the school.
-The Hillsborough County School District was willing to loan the land and supply irrigation for a garden to be used by area residents in the interest in forging a stronger bond between Greco and the Temple Terrace community.
-The Greco Gardens opened with the first big workday in January of 2013.
+The Hillsborough County School District was willing to allow use of school property as well as water at no charge to the garden in the interest in forging a stronger bond between Greco and the Temple Terrace community.
+Greco Gardens opened with the first big workday in January of 2013.
 Once again, Pont designed and led volunteers in the installation of the irrigation system.
 He led volunteers with the building of a shed purchased with funds donated by local residents.
 The rest, as the saying goes, is history.